jesyspa/snakt-design/Design/class-hierarchies.md

 ## Hierarchy

 Class hierarchy is an important aspect to model for Kotlin classes.
-For the moment, I am omitting the fact each class inherits from the `Any` class implicitely.
+For the moment, I am omitting the fact each class inherits from the `Any` class implicitly.
 By default, Kotlin classes are closed to extension, but they can be made open using the `open` keyword.

 ```kotlin
 open class A(val foo: Int, val bar: Int)